 What About Baked Goods Made With Peppermint?

-Again, peppermint is not safe for dogs.
+Again, peppermint is not great for dogs.
 Therefore, it’s not a good idea to give her any type of baked goods that include peppermint.
 It’s also worth noting that a lot of the other baked goods that you may be considering giving her could be potentially harmful, depending on the ingredients.
-While it is understandable that people routinely want to give their pets a special treat in the form of some type of human food, it’s really best to stick to food and treats that are specifically made for canines.
+While it is understandable that people routinely want to give their pets a special treat in the form of some type of human food, it’s really best to stick to the best dog food and treats that are specifically made for canines.
 If you want to feed your dog something directly from your plate, make sure it’s something that isn’t harmful such as baked chicken or vegetables that are safe for your dog to have.
 These things are fine.
 In fact, dogs typically love chicken and vegetables like carrots, celery, and cucumbers.
 Apples can also be a fun treat, provided that you make sure all of the seeds are carefully removed first.
 Apple seeds are toxic to dogs, but the apples themselves are safe and can prove to be a welcome and healthy addition to their diet.

 Aside from these things, it’s usually not a good idea to feed the dog things that you or another family member would eat.
 If you’re unsure, it’s best to stick with something made specifically for your dog.
 That way, there are fewer chances of something going wrong.
 It should also be noted that you should never feed your dog anything that she is allergic to.
 If she happens to have an allergy to any of the aforementioned foods, refrain from feeding them to her or allowing her to get near them.
 You should do this for both foods and medications, as things that would otherwise be safe can be quite dangerous if your dog is allergic.